 The Nabiac Inland Dune Aquifer is located approximately 5km south-east of the Nabiac township.
 Here MidCoast Water Services will develop a borefield and water treatment plant to treat water extracted from the Nabiac aquifer at a maximum rate of 10 million litres per day.

-The Nabiac system will help to reduce the volume of water extracted from the Manning River, which will be subject to stricter environmental flow rules in the near future.
+The Nabiac scheme will help reduce the volume of water extracted from the Manning River, which will be subject to stricter environmental flow rules in the near future.

 The land the project is being developed on was the subject of an historic land partnership between MidCoast Water and the Forster Local Aboriginal Land Council.

 MidCoast Water purchased 1600 hectares of the Forster Local Aboriginal Land Council land to be able to progress the project.

 The land was previously sandmined Crown land was returned to the Aboriginal community as part of successful Aboriginal land claims by the Forster Local Aboriginal Land Council in the 1990s.